 Grains

-The grains I’m talking about here are pretty much the same as the grain used in morning cereals.
-There’s wheat, rice, barley, oats, corn, rye, and so on.
+The grains I’m talking about here are the same as those used in morning cereals.

 Before wheat and malted barley can be used to make beer, they must first be malted (the others do not).